 This is not an isolated case.
-There are many parents whose children suffer from asthma and they experience the same anxiety and helplessness that Rohita does.
+There are many parents whose children suffer from asthma and they experience the same anxiety and helplessness that Ronita does.
 Watching a child struggle to lead a normal life due to asthma is a difficult emotion for any parent.

-According to the World Health Organization (WHO), asthma is characterized by recurrent attacks of breathlessness and wheezing.
+According to the World Health Organization (WHO), asthma is characterised by recurrent attacks of breathlessness and wheezing.
 It is a condition that causes inflammation and narrowing of the bronchial tubes, which are the passageways that allow air to enter and leave the lungs.
 Asthma is the most common chronic disease among children.
 However, the conditions of asthma vary from individual to individual depending on the severity of the attack and frequency.

 Although asthma is common in all age groups, it usually begins in childhood.

 When a child has asthma, the bronchial tubes that carry air to the lungs get inflamed and become highly sensitive.
-During this condition, even a little amount of dust, a sudden blast of cold air, a puff of smoke, a cold virus can result in tight squeezing of the bronchial tubes, which leaves little room for air to pass.
+During this condition, even a little amount of dust, a sudden blast of cold air, a puff of smoke, a cold virus can result in a tight squeezing of the bronchial tubes, which leaves little room for air to pass.
 When this happens, asthma attack occurs.
 If your child has asthma, there is no need to panic.

-We look at 5 ways that help you handle asthma attacks in children.
+Here are 5 ways that help you handle asthma attacks in children.